-Are you putting off getting your kitchen exhaust system cleaned?
+Are you putting off getting an exhaust hood cleaning service?
 If you wait longer than the NFPA 96 Fire Code recommends, you’ll be doing more harm than good.
-When you get your kitchen exhaust system cleaned regularly, you prevent costly maintenance problems down the road such as poor ventilation, overburdened fan motors, and potential fires that can close your business down for good.
+When you get your restaurant hood cleaning and kitchen exhaust cleaning regularly, you prevent costly maintenance problems down the road such as poor ventilation, overburdened fan motors, and potential fires that can close your business down for good.
 Remember: An ounce of prevention is worth a pound of cure!

 Hood & Exhaust